Amruta-Pawar2001/Content-Based-Movie-Recom-System/README.md

 The details of the movies(title, genre, runtime, rating, poster, etc) are fetched using an API by TMDB, https://www.themoviedb.org/documentation/api, and using the IMDB id of the movie in the API, I did web scraping to get the reviews given by the user in the IMDB site using `beautifulsoup4` and performed sentiment analysis on those reviews.

-Check out the live demo: https://mrswsa.herokuapp.com/
+Check out the live demo:

-Link to youtube demo: https://www.youtube.com/watch?v=dhVePtyECFw
+Link to youtube demo:

-# Note

-> #### Use this URL - https://the-movie-buff.herokuapp.com/ - in case if you see application error in the above mentioned URL

 ## How to get the API key?